GregSharpe1/learning-aws/doc/EC2.md

 * Great for licensing which does not support multi-tenancy or cloud deployments
 * Can be purchased on-demand (hourly)
 * Purchased as a reservation for up to 70% off the on-demand price⁄plex

+### Different types of Virtualisation

+* PV - Paravirtualisation
+* HVM - Hardware virtual machine

+### Different types of Volume types

+* General purpose (GP2)
+* Disk intensive (IO1) - Improved IOPS
+* Magnetic

+### Encrypting a root partition

+By default, the root partition is NOT encrypted.
+To encrypt a root partition you must first create an instance then create an AMI from that instance, during the AMI creation process you then must select to encrypt the root volume.

+### EC2 Security Groups Basics

+What is a security group?
+A security group is like a virtual firewall.
+It's the first line of defense when protecting incoming and outbound traffic

+* All inbound traffic is blocked by default
+* All outbound traffic is Allowed by default
+* Changes to security groups take effect immediately
+* You can have any number of EC2 Instances within a security group
+* You can have multiple security groups attached to EC2 instances
+* Security groups are stateful
+  * If you create an inbound rule allowing traffic in, that traffic is automatically allowed back out again.
+* You cannot block specific IP addresses using Security Groups, instead use NACL
+* You can specify allow rules, but not deny rules.
+You can allow an IP over SSH but can't deny that same IP

+### EBS Volumes

+Elastic Block Storage - think of it as a virtual hard disk in the cloud, that can run Operating systems

+* EBS Volume has to be in the same availability zone as the instance
+* With the 4 differnt types of EBS volume all can be modified on the fly APART from standard type
+* Moving a volume to another availability zone
+  * Create a snapshot
+  * Then via the wizard you can create another volume based of the snapshot and moving it to another availability zone

+### Loadbalancers in AWS

+Three types of Loadbalancer within AWS

+* Application Loadbalancer - best suited for load balancing of HTTP and HTTPS traffic.
+Operate at layer 7 and are application aware.
+* Network load balancer - Best suited for load balancing of TCP traffic where extreme performance is required.
+Operates at layer 4 and are capable of handling millions of requests per second, while maintaining ultra-low latencies.
+* Classic Load balancer / elastic load balancer - Legacy load balancers, can balancer HTTTP/HTTPS traffic, can use layer 7 specific features and you can also load balancer layer 4.

+### Load balancer errors

+* Classic Load Balancer - if your application (behind the LB) stops responding, the ELB will respond with a timeout error (504).
+Could be an issue with either the web server layer or the database layer.
+* X-Forwarded-For Header - because there is a load balancer infront of the ec2 instance the instance has no idea where the original IP address is.
+With X-Forwarded-For header the source public IP address is passed through to the EC2 instance.
+ELB allows the EC2 instance to grab the public IP[

+### Notes/Exam tips

+* Termination protection is turned off by default
+* EBS-backed instance default action is to be deleted when the instance is terminated